coryforsythe/sn-vmware-day2/README.md

 This repository contains a VERY unofficial extension to the VSphereComputeProvider resource block and a new REST API Implementation that provides additional Day2 operations for VMWare virtual machines built from the Virtual Server Resource Block.

+**Applicable to:** ServiceNow Instances running Jakarta, Kingston, or London and have the Cloud Management Platform application installed (requested via HI and licensed per node.
+Contact your account manager for complete information regarding financial impact of enabling paid plugins).

 **The Additional Operations Are:**
 - Stop (not previsouly functional in the baseline)
 - Suspend (not new but now using REST)